Picture of the Sony SRS XG500 boombox speaker on the charge.

 The speaker on the charge.

 The CHARGE lamp lights up solid orange on the speaker.
-And while no battery status gauge shows percentage of charge, the glowing lamp means that charging is occurring, as we see next.
+Yet no visual battery status gauge shows percentage of charge.
+But the glowing lamp still tells us that charging is occurring.

 Picture of the glowing orange -CHARGE- light on the top of the XG500.